singular-gpispace/pfd-parallel/README.md

   The computation also creates for each rational function a log file giving information about the the individual steps of the algorithm and their time and memory usage.
   Naming convention: resources_filename_i_j.txt

-* Input formats (to be specified in the field pfdconfig.options.suffix):
+* Input formats (to be specified in the field pfdconfig.options.suffix as a string):
+  * ssi
-  * ssi (value of the field = ssi) binary Singular serialization format, compatible to output format.
+    binary Singular serialization format, compatible to output format.
-  * listnumden (value of the field = txt) semi-human readable, list of lists of numerators and denominators
+  * txt for accepting the listnumden format semi-human readable format, list of lists of numerators and denominators
     Note that to read this format into Singular, you have to first create the appropriate basering

   Note that if ssi is specified the program assumes that the data is available in the high-performance Singular  serialization format ssi, while if txt is specified, and the respective ssi file is not present in the input folder, the program automatically converts the text format listnumden to ssi, and continues with the ssi format.